Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 This is telling you your furnace’s low pressure switch is open.
 Due to the issue, your system will not run for your safety.

 Turn to the Experts at San Antonio Air Service Experts to handle repairing this furnace error.
-Our NATE-certified technicians are among the elite in the industry when it comes to recognizing and repairing furnace problems.
+Our ACE-certified technicians are among the elite in the industry when it comes to recognizing and repairing furnace problems.

 Your satisfaction is important to us.
-That’s why we back our furnace repair work in San Antonio with a 100% Satisfaction Guarantee* for a year.
+That’s why we back our furnace repair* for a year.

 How a Low Pressure Switch Works